It is with great sadness that we share that Dr. Tannis MacBeth passed away on June 15, 2021.

-Research interests include media content and effects; development of attachment; psychology of gender; cyclic psychological fluctuations (daily, weekly, menstrual).
+Research interests include media content and effects; the psychological impact of television; development of attachment; psychology of gender; cyclic psychological fluctuations (daily, weekly, menstrual).

 Sole author of: